aweirdnerd/DIscovery-Manual/User-manual.md

 #### Adding Co-investigators

-You should generally only add yourself as C0-I or Co-PI if you are known to the funder in that capacity
+You should generally only add yourself as Co-I or Co-PI if you are known to the funder in that capacity

+#### How to Link to Grant

 ### Modifying Grants